mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 11/14/2020
+Short update, currently taking a ReactJS course and decided to break for a bit and ended up doing more oAuth research, it looks like NextAuth.js just might be my problem solver for the oAuth login afterall.
+Note to self to check out the "Using a custom provider" in the NextAuth.js [documentation](https://next-auth.js.org/configuration/providers)

 #### 11/7/2020
 Will come back to this.
 After much debate, I think I need to learn more about ReactJS, to get more backbone on how it works, and then learn more about NextJS and oAuth.
 I'll be back...in maybe a few weeks after some udemy courses and youtube.